g1o/KOMODO2/README.md

 Make sure to have an updated version of R, enough so you can use the packages from Bioconductor.
 Then, run the "InstallPackages()" function from "func.R" to install KOMODO2's dependencies.

-After installation, follow instructions above to check installation success.
+After installation, follow instructions above to analyze the Eukarya complexity data (data files available in "data/", parameter files pointing to data files in "bin/scripts/parameters_validation") to check installation success.

 ### 2.2 - PREPARING YOUR INPUT FILES